Cathedral and John Connon School: School badge

 In 1923 the Cathedral Schools and the Scottish School were amalgamated to form The Anglo-Scottish Education Society.
 Miss Whitfield, the Principal of the Girls' School, wanted a badge which was representative of both elements of the Society: Anglican and Scottish.
 A badge was designed in which the Bishop's Mitre represented the Anglican side, while the Scottish neighbours were symbolised by the white diagonal cross of St. Andrew.

 Academics and curriculum

 The Cathedral & John Connon School is affiliated with the Council for the Indian School Certificate Examinations (CISCE), and its students appear for the council's ISC, IB (Grade 12) and IGCSE, ICSE (Grade 10) examinations.
 English is the medium of instruction.
-Hindi is taught as a second language and Marathi or Sanskrit are taught as third languages.
+Hindi is taught as a second language, and Marathi or Sanskrit are taught as third languages.

-A Hindustan Times report of 2013 named it the best ICSE and ISC school in the country.
+A Hindustan Times report of 2013 ranked it as the best ICSE and ISC school in the country.
 It now offers the IBDP programme and IGCSE programme, as well.